clustarr/docs/docs/webinterface.md

 The opened popup dialog allows to change the behavior of the task.

 The host type of the node in the cluster can be selected here.
-A kubernetes cluster have to contain at least one master node that controls the worker nodes.
-The worker nodes executes the containers.
+A kubernetes cluster has to contain at least one master node that controls the worker nodes.
+The worker nodes execute the containers.

-The second options allows to disable the automatically rke up execution within the task.
+The second options allow to disable the automatic rke up execution within the task.
 If this option is disabled, the [RKE up task](#rke-up) have to be executed manually afterwards to apply the changes.

 ### Delete host